Installing DMK

 export PYTHON_BIN=/usr/bin/python3

-If you have a custom Python installation, please change the PYTHON_BIN
+If you have a custom Python installation that you want to use, please change the `PYTHON_BIN` variable.

-file to add the function which will be used to source DMK environment at login, and to switch between instances.
-The template can be found under /u01/app/mongodb/local/dmk/templates/profile/dmk.mongodb.profile
+Now, edit your `.bash_profile` file to add the function which will be used to source DMK environment at login, and to switch between instances.
+The template can be found under `/u01/app/mongodb/local/dmk/templates/profile/dmk.mongodb.profile`.

 cp -p ${DMK_HOME}/templates/profile/dmk.mongodb.profile /home/mongodb/.bash_profile